CS490-team/Boiler-Math/README.md

 * User can upload an exam
 * User can share an exam
-* User can review the exams that they liked
+* User can view the exam they marked completed and liked.
 * User can search for a specific exam
 * User can follow other users
 * User can view others' collection